acquia/cloud-hooks/samples/rollback_demo/README.md

 * Copy rollback.sh into your dev, stage, prod, or common hooks directory.
 * SCP or SFTP rollback_settings to your $HOME dir on your Acquia Host Server.
+* $TEST settings are available SimpleTests (or core Testing module in D7+).
+You may use '--all' for all tests (very slow).
+See http://drupal.org/simpletest for details.
-* Edit rollback_settings to your existing code base (ORIGSOURCE), test setting (TEST) and number of attempts (ATTEMPTS).
+* Edit rollback_settings to your existing code base ($ORIGSOURCE), test setting ($TEST) and number of attempts ($ATTEMPTS).
 Ensure execute bits are set on both files. (i.e. chmod a+x rollback_settings and chmod a+x rollback.sh)